Neo Geo – Baseball Stars 2

 Timer: Each stage is timed, giving you between 60 and 99 seconds to beat the stage.
 You’ll rarely run short on time, however, and typically finish a stage in half the time that’s present at the start of the clock.
 If, however, the clock does hit zero, then a Purple Jack-O’-Lantern (or two Purple Jack-O’-Lanterns if you’re playing with two players) will descend from the top of the screen to try and attack you (you can’t attack it, either).
 The Jack-O’-Lantern moves really, really slow, however, and is easy to avoid while you clear up the other enemies in the stage.
 If the Jack-O’-Lantern does hit you, however, it only takes one of your health bars away, and then it flies away, resetting the clock to its original time in the process.

 Beat each stage before the clock expires or the dreaded Purple Jack-O'-Lantern will come for you.
-Beat each stage before the clock expires or the dreaded Purple Jack-O’-Lantern will come for you.
+Beat each stage before the clock expires or the dreaded Purple Jack-O’-Lantern will come for you!

 Music and Sound Effects: You would expect the music for a game with a title like Nightmare in the Dark to be creepy, but it’s not, at all.
 The music is a type of light jazz that I actually really, really enjoy.
 Each World has a different sound track, and the boss fights have their own track as well.
 I particularly love the track for World 2.
 The sound effects, while there aren’t a lot, are satisfying.
 Your fireball attack, jumping, and item collecting all sound appropriate.